MUHammadUmerHayat/Javascript-Movie-Search-Engine/README.md

 It uses http://www.omdbapi.com/ API with a limited requests.

 This project was created as part of a learning the using data from API's in JSON format.

-The code uses XMLHttpRequest to fetch data from the API.
+Fetch and Jquery Ajax method are some of the other methods to get data from API but XMLHttpRequest was used in this script just to learn about it.

 # Test IT